Global Destination Reviews: Our Must Visits of Vietnam

 There are plentiful restaurants along P Cau May serving Vietnamese and western food and stalls south of the church.
 But, you should definitely look out for hill-tribe specialities - wild mushrooms, herbs, and local fish.

 So, what are you waiting for?
-We know you just fell in love with Vietnam and that little green button below is your first step to getting there!
+We know you just fell in love with Vietnam and that little red button below is your first step to getting there!